weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 ## Intro

 The goal here is to explore webpack ability to pass from JSX with ES6 way of handling import/export into an AMD "compliant" bundle.
-The idea behind is to find a way to make widgets using React on front end as an alternative of ipywidget library and its uses of Backbone framework.
+The idea behind is to find a way to make widgets using React on front end as an alternative of ipywidgets library and its uses of Backbone framework.

 ## setting up